Korea University: Bosung College

-Korea University was established on May 5, 1905, as Bosung College by Lee Yong-Ik, Treasurer of the Royal Household.
-The first College President was Hae-Uoung Shin.
+Korea University was established on May 5, 1905, as Bosung College by Lee Yong-Ik, Treasurer of the Royal Household, under the banner “Education Saves the Country,” with a royal grant from Emperor Gojong.
+Although it was originally intended to include five departments, the college opened with two initial two-year programs in Law and Plutology, under the leadership of its first president, Shin Hae-yeong, former counselor at the Ministry of Finance of the Korean Empire.
+Classes were held in the former buildings of the National Russian Language School in Bak-dong, which served as its first campus.
 As an academic institution of nationalistic origin, it was regarded as a symbol of national pride during the colonial period (1910–1945).